List of independent research organisations in the United Kingdom: The James Hutton Institute

 The James Hutton Institute is an interdisciplinary scientific research institute in Scotland established in 2011, through the merger of Scottish Crop Research Institute (SCRI) and the Macaulay Land Use Research Institute.
 The institute, named after Scottish geologist James Hutton, one of the leading figures of the Scottish Enlightenment, combines existing Scottish expertise in agricultural research, soils and land use, and works in fields including food and energy security, biodiversity, and climate change.
 With more than 600 employees, the institute is among the largest research centres in the UK.
 It is a registered charity under Scottish law.

 Transport Research Laboratory Limited

 TRL Limited, trading as TRL (formerly Transport Research Laboratory) is an independent private company offering a transport consultancy and research service to the public and private sector.
 Originally established in 1933 by the UK Government as the Road Research Laboratory (RRL), it was privatised in 1996.
 Its motto or tagline is 'The Future of Transport'.

 UK Centre for Ecology and Hydrology

 The UK Centre for Ecology & Hydrology (UKCEH) is a centre for excellence in environmental science across water, land and air.

 The organisation has a long history of investigating, monitoring and modelling environmental change, and its science makes a difference in the world.
 The issues that its science addresses include: air pollution, biodiversity, chemical risks in the environment, extreme weather events, droughts, floods, greenhouse gas emissions, soil health, sustainable agriculture, sustainable ecosystems, water quality, and water resources management.

+Unlimit Health

+Unlimit Health is an international organisation working to end parasitic disease, including schistosomiasis and soil-transmitted helminthiasis.
+It was founded in 2002 with a £20m grant from the Bill & Melinda Gates Foundation, and started life as a research group within Imperial College.